Welcome to today's edition of the Rush 24-7 podcast.

 Maybe none of the Republicans did, but he wasn't in it long enough for that to happen.

-And anyway, I got to take a quick break here, folks.
+At any rate, I got to take a quick break here, folks.

-And I haven't heard from Cookie yet, so I don't know if she has that C-span audio ready to go.
+And I haven't heard from Cookie yet, so I don't know if she has that C-SPAN audio ready to go.

 But if she does, we'll have it for you when we have it.